blogs-payne/BlogSource/source/_posts/详探Redis-conf.md

 For this reason it is possible to configure a maximum fill value for the invalidation table.
-By default it is set to 1M of keys, and once this limit is reached, Redis will start to evict keys in the invalidation table even if they were not modified, just to reclaim memory: this will in turn force the clients to invalidate the cached values.
+By default it is set to 1M of keys, and once this limit is reached, Redis will start to evict keys in the invalidation table even if they were not modified, just to reclaim memory : this will in turn force the clients to invalidate the cached values.
 Basically the table maximum size is a trade off between the memory you want to spend server side to track information about who cached what, and the ability of clients